EUDAT-B2SHARE/b2share/README.md

 - **Vagrantfile** is a vagrant configuration for a suitable development machine.
 Should be used with vagrant to create and start a virtual machine.

 - **provision_system.sh** will install the necessary packages, python version and other dependencies needed by invenio.
-Must be called by the user.
+Called on VM provisioning.

 - **install_b2share.sh** will install b2share (the b2share-next branch) and create the necessary configuration settings.
-Must be called by the user.
+Called on VM provisioning.

+- **install_b2share_dev.sh** will install b2share from a local B2SHARE repository.
+It will create the necessary configuration settings.
+Called on VM dev provisioning.

 - **start_b2share.sh** will start b2share with the required prerequisites.
-Must be called by the user.
+Must be called by the user via SSH.

 - **\_collections.sql** is a sql script that creates the needed b2share collections (metadata domains).
 It is automatically called by the `install_b2share.sh` script.